ono7/dotfiles2021bak/info/lua.md

 ## sumneko/lua-language-server

-this works mostly by installing coc-lua thorugh coc.vim setup.. one exception to keep the server from crashing when editing lua files inside a big project, this line needs to be modified from the defaults which recursively parse all files in the current folder
+this works mostly by installing coc-lua through coc.vim setup.. one exception to keep the server from crashing when editing lua files inside a big project, this line needs to be modified from the defaults which recursively parse all files in the current folder